DavidCo Limited

 “A single test may have the attraction of simplicity but loses the concept of charity which has always been essential.
 Identifying what is of public benefit without restriction to the kind of objects held to be charitable would set up a broad and less controlled assessment which could increase the entities entitled to charitable status.
 As was recognised in Canada by Iacobucci J when delivering the majority judgment of the Supreme Court in Vancouver Society of Immigrant and Visible Minority Women v Minister of National Revenue [1999] 1 SCR 10 at [200], adoption of a single test of “public benefit” would “constitute a radical change to the common law and, consequently, to tax law”.”

-9. Therefore, the Supreme Court disagreed with the Court of Appeal’s acceptance that the promotion of peace (in the form of the promotion of nuclear disarmament) was capable of being a charitable purpose on its own, merely because such a view is generally acceptable in New Zealand.
+9. Therefore, the Supreme Court disagreed with the Court of Appeal’s acceptance that the promotion of peace (in the form of the promotion of nuclear disarmament) was capable of being a charitable purpose on its own, merely because such a view is generally acceptable in New Zealand.10.
+The Supreme Court noted that the difficulty in treating a political purpose on its own as a charitable cause was explained as follows by Lord Bramwell, dissenting in the result in Pemsel :

 “… And I believe in all cases of propagandism there is mixed up a wish for the prevalence of those opinions we entertain, because they are ours.”